esjex/fitzgerald-gibson/README.md

 * UI text and user journeys
 * Internal technical communication

-I’ve worked on projects of all sizes, from major development software to small start-up tools.
-In addition to writing technical documentation, I have experience leading projects, establishing quality processes, mentoring technical writers, and speaking at conferences all over the world.
+I have over a decade of experiences, and have worked on projects of all sizes, from major development software to small start-up tools.
+I also have experience leading projects, establishing quality processes, mentoring technical writers, and speaking at conferences all over the world.

 ## Who I am

-I care about increasing the quality of projects that support people, by making information accessible and helping developers communicate their hard work.
+I care about making information accessible, helping developers communicate their hard work, and increasing the quality of projects that support people.

 Outside of work, I provide docs and communications support to hobbyist projects and events.
 I also make zines and hobby resources, volunteer as a healthcare advocate, and teach a local community samba band.

-My name is pronounced “shiv-awn”.
+My name is pronounced “**shiv-awn**”.
 Don’t worry about getting it wrong!